bushmanov/R_Data_Preprocessing/CodeBook.md

 * structure of the meanTidyData.txt file

-* definitions of the varibles recorded
+* definitions of the variables recorded

-* general description of steps that resulted in meanTidyData.txt
+* summary of data processing design

+* summary choices

-The meanTidyData.txt file contains **averages** of means and stanfard deviations of measurements coming from accelerator and gyroscope attached to 30 anonymouos individuals.
+The meanTidyData.txt file contains **averages** of means and standard deviations of measurements coming from accelerator and gyroscope attached to 30 anonymous individuals.
 The measurements were performed while individuals undertook 6 types of activities.
 The data is organized into 181 rows and 68 white space separated columns.